aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/GlobalDatabases.md

 ## Important Considerations

+### Database instance names

+> [!WARNING]
+> The plugin does not support duplicate instance names across regions.
+Ensure that all instance names are unique across all GDB regions.

 ### Plugin Selection
 - **Connection Pooling**: Include `auroraConnectionTracker` plugin when using connection pooling
 - `gdbFailover` plugin has extended failover functionality and supports application home region